go-swagger/go-swagger/README.md

       - [x] definition's ancestor can't be a descendant of the same model (Error)
       - [x] each api path should be non-verbatim (account for path param names) unique per method (Error)
       - [ ] each security reference should contain only unique scopes (Warning)
-      - [ ] each security scope in a security definition should be unique (Warning)
       - [x] each path parameter should correspond to a parameter placeholder and vice versa (Error)
       - [x] path parameter declarations do not allow empty names _(`/path/{}` is not valid)_ (Error)
       - [x] each definition property listed in the required array must be defined in the properties of the model (Error)